rsdoiel/antenna/journalism.md

 date: 2025-02-13, from: The Daily Bruin (UCLA Student Newspaper)

-The Trump administration agreed to pause Elon Musk&#8217;s Department of Government Efficiency&#8217;s access to student information after the UC Student Association sued to stop it.
+<em>This post was updated Feb.
+13 at 11:58 p.m.</em>
-The agreement will temporarily cease the disclosure of the United States Department of Education&#8217;s personal and financial information to DOGE through Monday.
+The Trump administration agreed to pause Elon Musk’s Department of Government Efficiency’s access to student information after the UC Student Association sued to stop it.

 <br>